|Will Selman, Ph.D. Vertebrate Ecology Lab||

 My research broadly focuses on (1) understanding vertebrate life history and ecology and (2) using this information to guide conservation and management decisions on population, species, or community levels.
 I use ecological and natural history data to answer hypotheses related to disturbance ecology, thermal ecology, population connectivity, reintroduction ecology, and impacts of natural or anthropogenic stressors on reptile, amphibian, or avian populations.
-I am in the process of developing local research projects in Mississippi as well as projects at Kaxil Kiuic, the Millsaps Biocultural Preserve in Yucatan, Mexico.
+I focus on developing local research projects in Mississippi/Alabama as well as projects at Kaxil Kiuic, the Millsaps Biocultural Preserve in Yucatan, Mexico.

 My teaching interests closely mirror my research interests, so that one complements the other.
 As a field biologist, I value experiential learning and believe it is essential to understand ecological concepts or organisms.
 When students use the five senses to experience their environment, this solidifies the topics discussed in lecture.
 Such experiences could come through taking field trips, identifying specimens, class field projects, and learning field techniques.
-I currently teach Zoology and Wetland Ecology in the Biology Department.
+I currently teach Zoology, Wetland Ecology, Herpetology, and Ornithology in the Biology Department.

 If you are a student interested in working in the lab or wish to collaborate on a project, please contact me at email@example.com.